 Whenever possible, reserve a hotel room with an interior entrance.
 Select a hotel room above the ground floor as well.

-If renting a car, obtain one that has GPS onboard.
+If renting a car, obtain one that has a GPS tracking system onboard.
 Nearly all newer models do in this day and age.
 A person struggling with GPS on a phone can send a message that she is a visitor and exposes that individual to someone who might be inclined to commit a crime.

 Use Valet Parking